-Josh Ottley, from London, found that his autism made it a barrier to getting a job.
+Josh Ottley, from London, found that his autism was a barrier to getting a job.

 "Josh has a mild autism; as he is learning it takes longer for it to sink in," his dad, Robert, explains.